AlpNuhoglu/personal-health-data-analysis/README.md

 # Personal Health Data Analysis

-## Description

-This project will be an analysis of my own personal health data, focusing on daily weight measurements, step counts, gym visits, and calorie intake.
-The goal is to gain insights into how these variables interact with one another and affect my overall health and fitness.
+Welcome to the **Personal Health Data Analysis** repository.
+This project is dedicated to understanding how various personal health metrics—specifically daily weight, step counts, gym attendance, and calorie intake—interact over time.
+By examining these variables, we aim to uncover insights that can help maintain or improve overall health and fitness.

+In this repository, you will find:

+- **`data_process.ipynb`**: Notebook focusing on data cleaning, feature engineering, handling missing values, and preparing the dataset for analysis.
+- **`data_analysis.ipynb`**: Notebook providing exploratory data analysis (EDA), statistical tests, correlations, and machine learning models to address key research questions.
+- **`data_visualization.ipynb`**: Notebook containing detailed plots, charts, and interactive visualizations to illustrate the dataset’s trends and findings.

+---

 ## Table of Contents